neurogenetics/23andme_rare_variants/README.md

 ```
 From the annotation, it looks like these variants could be useful but without alleles, the data can not be reliably analysed.
 So further analysis is based on alleles A-C-T-G and ignores D/I.

-Extract exonic variants and write into a new file
+Extract 907,876 exonic variants and write into a new file
 ```
 grep "exonic" first_pass_23andme.hg19_multianno.txt > exonic_only.txt
 wc -l exonic_only.txt
-# 907876 exonic_only.txt
+# 907876 exonic_only.txt (no header)
 ```
-Extract splicing variants and write into a new file
+Extract 11,667 splicing variants and write into a new file
 ```
 grep "splicing" first_pass_23andme.hg19_multianno.txt > splicing_only.txt
 wc -l splicing_only.txt
-# 11667 splicing_only.txt
+# 11667 splicing_only.txt (no header)
 ```
 Now merge exonic_only.txt and splicing_only.txt
 ```